sH9sh/GCP_Examples/README.md

       - --source=.
       - --trigger-http
       - --runtime=java17
-      - --entry-point com.example.GCPexamples.example5.PubSubFunction5
+      - --entry-point com.example.GCPexamples.example5.PubSubFunction5`

-This can then be triggered by the below command: gcloud builds submit --config cloudbuild.yaml .
+This can then be triggered by the below command:
+`gcloud builds submit --config cloudbuild.yaml .`
 <br/>

 Otherwise, add code for the function to be deployed.
 The class will implement the HttpFunction interface.
 It will use the service method which has two parameters - HttpRequest and HttpResponse.
-<code>public class HttpMethod implements HttpFunction {
+`public class HttpMethod implements HttpFunction {
     private static final Logger logger = Logger.getLogger(ScheduledFunction.class.getName());
     @Override
     public void service(HttpRequest request, HttpResponse response) throws Exception {